Amish of Ethridge TN

-The Amish country flea market is a large area outdoor garage sale with rooms or sheds rented by locals who want to sell goods to visitors and guest.
-You never know what you'll see here and everything comes with a story!
-Weekends are the best time to come but during June through September you can find them open all week Monday-Saturday except for a few on Sundays.
-Make sure to bring cash if you intend to buy something although some vendors have card machines.
-The Amish country flea market covers both sides of highway 43 so we call them by east and west!
+The Amish Country Flea Market is a large outdoor area garage sale with rooms or sheds rented by locals who want to sell goods to visitors and guests.
+You never know what you'll see here; everything comes with a story!
+Weekends are the best time to come, but during June through September, you can find them open all week, Monday thru Saturday, except for a few on Sundays.
+Make sure to bring cash if you intend to buy something, although some vendors have card machines.
+The Amish country flea market covers both sides of Highway 43, so we call them east and west!

 Heart and Soul antique collectibles

 Make sure to get out and take some family photos with the old buses and farming equipment around the store.
-This place has a lot of old retro toys inside along with odds and ends.
-You just don't know what you'll find inside the store so make sure to stop in while in Amish country.
-Plus they're located right beside the old bus station so you might as well walk over and see what you can find.
+This place has a lot of old retro toys inside, along with odds and ends.
+You don't know what you'll find inside the store, so make sure to stop in while in Amish country.
+Plus, they're located right beside the old bus station, so you might as well walk over and see what you can find.

-Typically open for lunch Monday through Friday from 11-4pm and breakfast on Saturdays from 7:30-4pm Bob's Cafe serves you a buffet style lunch of southern favorites and quick plate lunches for those on the go.
-They're just behind the Amish Heritage Welcome Center and walking distance to all the stores.
+Typically open for lunch Monday through Friday from 11 am to 4 pm, and breakfast on Saturdays from 7:30 am to 4 pm.
+Bob's Cafe serves you a buffet-style lunch of southern favorites and quick plate lunches for those on the go.
+They're just behind the Amish Heritage Welcome Center and within walking distance of all the stores.
 Bob's Cafe is the perfect way to sit and eat while waiting on a buggy ride or getting into the air conditioning after coming back from a ride!